ShieldOrder/evaluation-surfaces/README.md

 This repository defines a taxonomy for evaluating governance decisions by separating decision surfaces from legitimacy signals.

 It is not a governance proposal.
-It does not advocate mechanisms.
-It does not recommend reforms.
-It does not take positions.
+It does not advocate mechanisms, recommend reforms, or take positions.

 Its purpose is to reduce category errors where a signal is applied to a decision type it cannot credibly evaluate.